 Develop a 20 to 40 Second Speech (Rule #26)

-The 20–40 Second Speech is a simple framework for a highly effective introductory sales pitch.
+The 20–40 Second Speech is a simple and flexible 4-part framework for a highly effective introductory sales pitch.
 It builds off what was created in Rule 25.

 You’ve already created a Summary Description.
 Use this after introducing yourself and your role.
 This should be crafted to use powerful and effective words that make a clear point.